 A Lao Baci Ceremony experience…

-You have to wear a sin, a Lao skirt.
+- You wear a sin, a Lao skirt.

-You have to wear a scarf or some piece of fabric over your left shoulder.
+- You wear a scarf or some piece of fabric over your left shoulder.

 After you’ve crawled around the mat on your knees and submitted to each person who wants to wish you well, you gather around the plate again.
 Again, you touch the plate with one hand.
 The holy man prays.
 When he finishes praying, he hands you one of the sweets underneath.
 You take a piece, eat it, and put the rest back on the plate.
 There’s another quick prayer.
 Then everyone grabs for the treats and, munching, wanders outside to tables set with food and beer.

 Then, as always in Laos, you drink, eat, and, if you’re unlucky, get roped into some line dancing.
 What a country.